fent/feedme.js/README.md

 ```

 ###Event: 'error'
-From the sax-js parser.
 Emitted when there is an error parsing the document.

 #Install